Tom Skladany

+Thomas Edward Skladany (born June 29, 1955) is an American former professional football player who was a punter in the National Football League (NFL), primarily with the Detroit Lions.
+He played college football for the Ohio State Buckeyes.
+A three-time first-team All-American, he is widely considered to be, along with Ray Guy, one of the two greatest punters in college history.

+Biography

-Thomas Edward Skladany (born June 29, 1955) is a former American football punter who is widely considered to be, along with Ray Guy, one of the two greatest punters in college football history.
-Skladany later played in the NFL from 1978–1983.
-Skladany, the only three-time first-team All-American punter in college history, made Big Ten history in 1973 when he became the first specialty player given a football scholarship in Big Ten football history.
+Skladany later played in the NFL from 1978 to 1983.
+Skladany, the only three-time, first-team All-American punter in college history, made Big Ten history in 1973 when he became the first specialty player given a football scholarship in Big Ten football.
 Skladany was considered by Street & Smith's and Parade to be the consensus number one high school kicker and punter in America in 1972.
 Skladany turned down scholarship offers from Michigan, Penn State and hometown Pittsburgh to sign with Woody Hayes and Ohio State.
 Skladany was a three-time All-American at Ohio State University (1974–1976).
+He was inducted into the Ohio State University Athletic Hall of Fame in 1991.

 Skladany, the Cleveland Browns' second pick in 1977, made professional sports history when he held out the entire season in a contract dispute, becoming the first-ever NFL draft pick to hold out a full season.
 His rights were traded to the Detroit Lions after the 1977 season.
 Skladany was selected to the Pro Bowl after the 1981 season and named first-team All Pro in 1978 and 1981.
 A back injury ended Skladany's career prematurely in 1983 while punting for the Philadelphia Eagles.